 Run by two sisters that cook delicious Indonesian-fusion food.
 The portions are big, the recipes original, and there are really nice options for vegetarian and vegan travelers.
 They have WIFI, and that is useful.
 Directly on the beach.

 A French lady and his husband prepare Western-style dishes and… crepes suzettes at any time of the day.
 There is usually live music on Saturday evenings.

 This is one of the most lively places on Iboih Beach.
 Sit at the café with a sweet location: on a small hill facing the sea, local musicians might pass by and play something.
 Get to know the local customs having a chat with a local.
 They have accommodation too.

-And this is the essential travel guide to Pulau Weh Sabang… Let me know if you find it how I left it 🙂
+And this is the essential travel guide to Weh Island / Pulau Weh… Let me know if you find it the same that I left it 🙂